harsha3029/Project-US/readme.txt

 -------------Git---------

-The entire project is pushed to git hub  in this path - clone it This package cloned will also have the jar file
+The entire project is pushed to git hub  in this path - clone it This package cloned will also have the jar file preconstructed.

 ----------------------